 Then, to apply for the title, the DOG OWNER must send to AKC:

-- a copy of the VIDEO VERIFICATION form from the Evaluator (the Evaluator will also send a copy to AKC)
+- a copy of the Tricks Checklist and Video Verification Form from the Evaluator (the Evaluator will also send a copy to AKC)

 - the Trick Dog Title Application, and

-- TRICKS CHECKLIST (for each title level submitted).
+- applicable TRICKS CHECKLIST (for each title level submitted).

 I hope this covers all, but like I said, let me know if you have any questions!!!!!